 In her spare time Debbie loves cheering on her boys in all their sports, traveling, spending time with her dog, decorating and making memories with her family and friends.

-Anyssa Gutierrez, CCC-SLP/L
+Anyssa Gutierrez Erie, CCC-SLP/L

 Anyssa is a Speech-Language Pathologist and received her bachelor's degree in Audiology and Speech-Language Pathology from Bloomsburg University and Master of Science in Speech-Language Pathology from Moravian University.
 She received her Certificate of Clinical Competence (CCC) in 2022.
 She has experience with a variety of diagnoses and populations including Autism, developmental language disorders, and early language learning.
 In addition to working with the birth-3 population, she also works with preschool aged children, and in the outpatient clinical setting.
 In her free time, Anyssa is a competitive cheerleading coach and enjoys making memories with her family and friends by traveling and spending time outside in the summer.

-Abigail Johnson, MS, CF
+Abigail Johnson, MS, CCC-SLP/L

-Abby Johnson, SLP, CF received her Bachelor of Arts from Arizona State University.
+Abby Johnson received her Bachelor of Arts from Arizona State University.
 She attended graduate school at Moravian University in Bethlehem, PA where she received a Master of Science in Speech-Language Pathology.
 Abby has completed most of her clinical hours working in Early Intervention.
 Her current areas of interest including working with culturally diverse populations, children with speech and language delays, and individuals with autism.
 During her spare time, Abby enjoys teaching and practicing yoga at her local studio.

 Katie Kittle, MS CCC-SLP/L